Niminem/ChromeDevToolsProtocol/README.md

 Chrome browser instance.
-For a list of all available arguments, see: https://peter.sh/experiments/chromium-command-line-switches/ or https://github.com/puppeteer/puppeteer/blob/main/packages/puppeteer-core/src/node/ChromeLauncher.ts for a list of arguments used by Puppeteer.
+For a list of all available arguments, see: https://peter.sh/experiments/chromium-command-line-switches/ or https://github.com/puppeteer/puppeteer/blob/main/packages/puppeteer-core/src/node/ChromeLauncher.ts for a list of arguments used by Puppeteer (a high-level API for CDP using NodeJs).

 The following command-line arguments are *always* passed to Chrome:
 - `--remote-debugging-port=<portNo>`